 - continued to deliver payroll for over 400 customers to make sure people get paid, while supporting them to navigate the complexities of processing furlough claims

-As lockdown restrictions start to ease, we are continuing to respond to the needs of the voluntary sector as we look to the future.
+As restrictions continue to change, and the vaccine is rolled out, we are continuing to respond to the needs of the voluntary sector as we look to the future.

 - Scheduling more Digishift and Opendoor webinars to provide practical support and learning opportunities to our members and the sector.
 These will be listed on our website and promoted widely as they become available